-Life is full of problems.
-Problems are like obstacles which get in our way.
-Most of the time we get over or around them on our own or with the help of people around us.
-Sometimes however these problems get to big or numerous for us to get around.
-So we look for guidance from an expert in the field: an electrician for wiring problems, a doctor for health problems, and so on…
+Life is full of problems, which are like obstacles which get in our way.
+Most of the time we get over or around problems on our own or with the help of people around us.
+Sometimes however those problems become too big or too many to get around.
+So, then we look for guidance from an expert in the field: an electrician for wiring problems, a doctor for health problems, and so on…

 But what if our problem is LIFE?
 Nobody’s an expert on the whole of life…

 However an applied psychologist IS an expert on what people can THINK and DO about life’s problems.
 The science of Psychology studies how people think and what people do in all areas of life.
 Clinical Psychologists apply that knowledge to helping people with life problems.
 Occupational Psychologists apply psychological knowledge to helping people with work problems.
 By practice in applying psychology to life and work, a psychologist learns from their clients’ experience.
 That experience they can then share with future clients.